alirezadir/leetcode-summerizer/README.md

 ## 📣 News

-- My new e-book "LLMs Intro and System Design (2023 Edition)" covering the foundations of LLMs as well as System Design and Latest Updates in generative AI technology will appear soon [planned by Christmas 🎄].
-Stay tuned!
+- My new e-book 📚  **LLMs: An Intro and System Design (2023 Edition)** will appear soon (by this Christmas 🎄, will be brought by Santa 🎅).
+  - It will cover the foundations of LLMs, LLMs System Design,  and Latest Tools and Updates in Generative AI technology.
+  - Stay tuned! 🎁

 # 🚀 AI-Powered LeetCode Problem Summarizer